SttripeDev/NEA/README.md

 - Main Menu & Settings menu for GUI
 - Comments for functions and files
 - Format of how the program screen are going to work
 - Question Input GUI
+- Drop Down Menu's for Question Input
 #
-Updated as of 30/06/2025
+Updated as of 07/07/2025